CoBrALab/RABIES/README.md

                         format.
 Preprocessing includes realignment for motion,
                         correction for susceptibility distortions through non-
                         linear registration, registration to a commonspace
-                        atlas and associated masks, as well as further options (see --help).
+                        atlas and associated masks, evaluation of confounding timecourses, and includes various execution options
+                        (see --help).
     confound_regression
-                        Flexible options for confound regression applied on preprocessing outputs from RABIES.
-ICA-AROMA is
+                        Different options for confound regression are
-                        applied first, followed by detrending, then regression of confound timeseries orthogonal to the application of temporal filters (nilearn.clean_img, Lindquist
+                        available to apply directly on preprocessing outputs from RABIES.
+Only selected confound regression and denoising strategies are applied.
+The denoising steps are applied in the following order: ICA-AROMA first, followed by detrending, then regression of confound timeseries orthogonal to the application of temporal filters (nilearn.clean_img, Lindquist 2018),
-                        2018), standardization of timeseries, smoothing, and
+                        standardization of timeseries, scrubbing, and finally
-                        finally scrubbing.
-The corrections follow user
-                        specifications.
+                        smoothing.
-    analysis            Optional analysis to conduct on cleaned timeseries.
+    analysis            A few built-in resting-state functional connectivity (FC) analysis options are provided to conduct rapid analysis on the cleaned timeseries.
+The options include seed-based FC, voxelwise or parcellated whole- brain FC, group-ICA and dual regression.

 Options for managing the execution of the workflow.:
   -p {Linear,MultiProc,SGE,SGEGraph,PBS,LSF,SLURM,SLURMGraph}, --plugin {Linear,MultiProc,SGE,SGEGraph,PBS,LSF,SLURM,SLURMGraph}